Midtraining Bridges Pretraining and Posttraining Distributions: What data is most effective for midtraining?

 \subsection{Proximity and Bridging Effects}

-To understand why certain midtraining mixtures are effective, we test the hypothesis that optimal midtraining data ``bridges'' the gap between pretraining (C4) and target SFT datasets.
-Using the simple token similarity metric, we measure the ``proximity advantage'' of each midtraining mixture—how much closer it brings the model to the target posttraining distribution compared to continuing with C4 alone.
+To understand why some midtraining mixtures are effective, we test the hypothesis that good midtraining data \emph{bridges} the distributional gap between pretraining (C4) and the target SFT dataset.
+Concretely, we use the proximity advantage $\mathrm{PA}(M\!\rightarrow\!T)$ defined in \autoref{eq:proximity_advantage}, the increase in token-level proximity to the target achieved by midtraining on mixture $M$ relative to continuing on C4 (Appendix~D).
 Results are shown in \autoref{fig:distance_scatterplot}.

 We find a clear relationship between proximity advantage and downstream performance improvements across model sizes.
 The correlations are particularly strong for smaller models ($r=0.869$, $p<0.001$ for 70m), suggesting that effective midtraining data serves as a distributional stepping stone from general pretraining to specialized target domains.
 This bridging effect appears to be most beneficial when the gap between pretraining and target distributions is large, consistent with our hypothesis that midtraining helps models adapt gradually rather than requiring abrupt distributional shifts during fine-tuning.